 International Students House aims to achieve a respectful, tolerant, well-balanced and happy community.
-However, with so many young adults living together and many of them away from home for the first time, certain boundaries of acceptable behaviour must be established, along with penalties for those who breach these rules, by for instance disrespecting their fellow residents, ISH staff, ISH’s neighbours or ISH property.
+Part of this is establishing high standards of behaviour, along with penalties for those who disrespect residents, staff, neighbours or property.
 Examples of unacceptable behaviour include:

-· Smoking in your room or in other parts of ISH Buildings
+- Smoking or vaping in your room or in other parts of ISH Buildings

 - Repeated disregard of Quiet Time rules

 - Intentional damage to ISH property

 - Tampering with fire equipment, detectors and alarms

 - Failure to evacuate or comply with staff instructions during a fire alarm